Once it was the colour of saying

 And every stone I wind off like a reel.

-We are busy working to bring Dylan Thomas's "Once it was the colour of saying" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Dylan Thomas's "Once it was the colour of saying" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Once it was the colour of saying" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.